Three ways Covid changed the restaurant industry

 And restaurant chains are testing out new, smaller formats that are designed for to-go orders, along with drive-thrus that skip seating altogether.

-McDonald's (MCD), for example, recently teased a smaller format concept called CosMc's.
-In the past, before delivery was so popular, smaller restaurants were essentially "off limits," said McDonald's (MCD) CEO Chris Kempczinski during a recent analyst call.
+McDonald's, for example, recently teased a smaller format concept called CosMc's.
+In the past, before delivery was so popular, smaller restaurants were essentially "off limits," said McDonald's CEO Chris Kempczinski during a recent analyst call.

 Other fast food chains, like Taco Bell, are experimenting with drive-thrus that have more lanes and large kitchens, and no dining rooms at all.